What Is the Life Expectancy for Mesothelioma?

 Patients who are good candidates for the aggressive cytoreduction with hyperthermic intraperitoneal chemotherapy (HIPEC) procedure have a median survival of 53 months.

 Peritoneal mesothelioma symptoms can be vague, making the disease difficult to diagnose early.
-However, peritoneal mesothelioma tends to spread more slowly than other types, can be treated more aggressively because it is not near vital organs, and tends to remain in the abdomen even after it has metastasized.
+However, peritoneal mesothelioma tends to spread more slowly than other types, can be treated more aggressively because it is not near vital organs, and tends to mostly remain in the abdomen even after it has metastasized.

-Life Expectancy of Rare Types of Mesothelioma
+Life Expectancy for Rare Types of Mesothelioma

 Pericardial mesothelioma has the shortest life expectancy of all types, averaging just 6 months.
 That said, it is extremely rare, making up less than 1% of all mesothelioma cases.

 Most cases of pericardial mesothelioma aren’t discovered until after an autopsy has been performed.
 When patients do receive a diagnosis for this cancer, it has typically already progressed to an advanced stage.
-This, and the cancer’s location near the delicate heart, make it difficult to treat.
+This, and the cancer’s location near the heart, make it difficult to treat.

 The median life expectancy for testicular mesothelioma after surgery is around 23 months.
 With only a few hundred cases ever reported, testicular mesothelioma is often diagnosed while a patient is undergoing surgery for what is mistaken as a hernia.

-Mesothelioma Life Expectancy Factors
+Factors Impacting Mesothelioma Life Expectancy

 Each malignant mesothelioma type develops in a different area of the body, and some places are harder to treat than others.
 In turn, the type of mesothelioma a patient develops can greatly affect life expectancy.